Friday, 14 March 2025

 OpenAI plans updates to cut developer costs and add new features like memory storage and vision capabilities, according to sources.

-According to sources, OpenAI is preparing to launch a suite of updates to make it more cost-effective and efficient for developers to create software with AI models.
+According to sources, OpenAI is preparing to launch a suite of updates to make it more cost-effective and efficient for developers to create software applications with AI models.
 Among these updates is the integration of memory storage into its developer tools, which could dramatically cut developers’ costs by up to 20 times when using OpenAI’s models.
 This is a relief for many businesses struggling with the growing expenses of employing OpenAI’s technologies.

 Focus on diversification and developer engagement